top of page

 Matthew (He/Him)

-ADHD and neurodivergent burnout
+• ADHD, late diagnosis, and neurodivergent burnout

-Anxiety, shame, and self-esteem challenges
+• Anxiety, shame, and self-worth

-Existential questions and life transitions
+• Existential concerns and life transitions

 About Therapy

-There’s a misconception that you have to be at “rock bottom” to benefit from therapy — that’s not the case.
-I see therapy as essential mental health care, much like a gym membership for your mind.
-It’s an opportunity to build self-awareness, reconnect with your core values, and strengthen your sense of identity.
+There is a common misconception that you need to be at rock bottom to benefit from therapy, but that is not the case.
+I see therapy as essential mental health care, an investment in yourself, much like a gym membership for the mind.
+It is an opportunity to build self-awareness, reconnect with your values and strengthen your sense of identity.
+Whether you are facing specific challenges or simply want to understand yourself more deeply, therapy can help.
+You do not need to have everything figured out before reaching out.

 Please don't hesitate to get in touch if you would like to enquire about booking an initial session here.